effectivecore/core/readme.md

 Profiles
 ---------------------------------------------------------------------

-The system does not have the themes we are used to.
+The system does not have the usual design themes.
 To create your own unique look, there is such a module type as "Profile" ("module_as_profile").
 The profile can describe: pages, menus, any kind of blocks (for example, containing text, audio, video, galleries, selections, polls), colors and their sets, styles as